 The revered Boston Symphony Orchestra has always been the resident ensemble, under such acclaimed conductors as Serge Koussevitzky, Charles Munch, Leonard Bernstein, Seiji Ozawa, James Levine, and now the BSO’s Latvian Music Director Andris Nelsons.
 Mr. Nelsons has been widely acclaimed by longtime BSO advocates, who find his fluid conducting style and his scholarly leadership to be inspiring.
 After one of his Carnegie Hall concerts, the NY Times’ Anthony Tommasini wrote: “Mr. Nelsons has brought a jolt of youthful energy, along with charisma and accomplishment, to the BSO.
 The audience gave Mr. Nelsons and the players an enormous ovation. . .
 The BSO has placed its trust in a young dynamo.”
 We have chosen our dates carefully when Mr. Nelsons will be on the podium for two of the BSO programs.

-A daytime excursion will take us to the picturesque college town of Williamstown to visit the recently renovated and expanded Clark Art Institute in Williamstown, where we will view the priceless permanent collection as well as the summer exhibition of Seventeenth-Century Dutch Genre Painting.
+A daytime excursion will take us to the picturesque college town of Williamstown to visit the recently renovated and expanded Clark Art Institute in Williamstown, where we will view the priceless permanent collection as well as the summer exhibition.
 The Clark received unanimous accolades when it was re-opened in 2014.